mrcavalcanti/mosaicoo/docs/sources/image-rendering/troubleshooting.md

 > **Note:** Please note that this is not recommended, since you may encounter problems if the installed version of Chrome/Chromium is not
 > compatible with the [Grafana Image renderer plugin](https://grafana.com/grafana/plugins/grafana-image-renderer).

-To override the path to the Chrome/Chromium executable in plugin mode, set an environment variable and make sure that it's available for the Grafana process.
+To override the path to the Chrome/Chromium executable in plugin mode, set an environment variable and make sure that it's available for the Mosaicoo process.
 For example:

 ```bash
 export GF_PLUGIN_RENDERING_CHROME_BIN="/usr/bin/chromium-browser"